ibm-cloud-docs/secrets-manager/tutorials/kubernetes-secret-vault-vso.md

 - [Install Helm 3.x](https://helm.sh/docs/intro/install/){: external}.
 - [Download and install `jq`](https://stedolan.github.io/jq/){: external}.

-    `jq` helps you slice and filter JSON data.
+     - `jq` helps you slice and filter JSON data.
 You use `jq` in this tutorial to grab and use stored environment variables.

-- A Vault Dediacted instance provisioned in your {{site.data.keyword.cloud_notm}} account.
+- A Vault Dedicated instance provisioned in your {{site.data.keyword.cloud_notm}} account.
 For more information, see [Setting up your Vault Dedicated instance](/docs/secrets-manager?topic=secrets-manager-setting-up-vault-dedicated-instance).

 ## Set up your environment
 {: #tutorial-vault-kubernetes-secrets-vso-set-up-env}